ivanruizalcuadrado/k8-ubu18-desk-powecli/README.md

 # k8-ubu18-desk-powecli

-To install run in your master K8:
+This deployment use powershell into PODs.
+There is an auto installtion of powershell, powercli and one listener in a port to receive http petitions.

+Procedure:

-- Install powershell for linux in nodes.
+- Install powershell for linux in nodes and master
 - kubectl create -f pod-definition.yaml

+Order: